Hyperbolic models for CAT(0) spaces: Introduction

 \textbf{Sublinearly Morse geodesics.}

-Recent work of Qing--Rafi--Tiozzo introduced the notion of \emph{sublinearly Morse} geodesics, which generalise contracting geodesics in the CAT(0) setting, and used them to define the sublinearly Morse boundary \cite{qingrafitiozzo:sublinearly}.
-In Theorem~\ref{ithm:contracting} we characterise contracting geodesics in terms of separated curtains and the spaces $X_L$.
+Recent work of Qing--Rafi--Tiozzo introduces the notion of \emph{sublinearly Morse} geodesics, which generalise contracting geodesics in the CAT(0) setting, and uses them to define the sublinearly Morse boundary \cite{qingrafitiozzo:sublinearly:2}.
+In Theorem~\ref{thmi:rank-one_iff_skewers_iff_QI} we characterise contracting geodesics in terms of separated curtains and $\X$.
 Is it possible to obtain a characterisation for the sublinear case similar to the ones in \cite{durhamzalloum:geometry} and \cite{murrayqingzalloum:sublinearly}?
 And what can be said about the topology on the boundary?
+Upcoming work of Vest addresses some of these questions \cite{vest:curtain}.

 \textbf{Combination theorems.}